zonArt/openlp/documentation/manual/source/wizard.rst

 ================

 When using OpenLP for the first time, the **First Run Wizard** will help you with setting up your installation.
-This is not a comprehensive setup but will give you the basics for first time use.
-This wizard will help you configure OpenLP for initial use.
+This wizard is not intended to be a comprehensive setup but will help you with the basics for first time use.

 **Select Translation**